Brody Stevens: Career

 In 2011, Stevens starred in and produced a documentary comedy series for HBO called Brody Stevens: Enjoy It!.
 Zach Galifianakis was an executive producer on the project.
 It was released in 2012 as six 15-minute episodes on HBO's digital platform HBO GO and received positive reviews.
 Following the popularity of his HBO program it was picked up by Comedy Central as Brody Stevens: Enjoy It!.
 The footage was shot by HBO, along with additional material shot by Comedy Central, and was released in 2013 as twelve 21-minute episodes.

-Stevens was also an experienced audience warm-up performer and did warm-up on The Best Damn Sports Show Period, Late World with Zach, The Man Show, Chelsea Lately, The Burn with Jeff Ross, The Jeselnik Offensive, Rob Dyrdek's Ridiculousness, Who Gets the Last Laugh?, @midnight, The Exes, and Why? with Hannibal Buress.
+Stevens also worked as an audience warm-up performer for several television programs, including The Best Damn Sports Show Period, Late World with Zach, The Man Show, Chelsea Lately, The Burn with Jeff Ross, The Jeselnik Offensive, Rob Dyrdek's Ridiculousness, Who Gets the Last Laugh?, @midnight, The Exes, and Why? with Hannibal Buress.

 Stevens also appeared in the films Road to Park City, Jesus Is Magic (2005), The Hangover (2009), I Am Comic (2010), Due Date (2010), and The Hangover Part II (2011).
 He also appeared in a minor role in Funny People (2009), but his scenes were ultimately cut from the film.

 Stevens launched another podcast on May 13, 2012 called The Steven Brody Stevens Festival of Friendship on the Feral Audio network.
 The podcast was a mixture of Stevens talking about his career and personal life, involving his producer Dustin Marshall and interviewing his friends from throughout the comedy world.
 69 episodes were released.
 On November 13, 2013 Stevens launched his latest podcasting venture as the host of Positive Push on the Video Podcast Network YouTube channel, an affiliate of the Jash network.